 Up until 2010, all planes that flew in the survey had two spotters - a spotting pilot and a dedicated spotter - each searching his own side of the plane.
-Due to the retirement of the two spotting pilots involved in recent surveys, and the impossibility to replace them, one of the two planes flying in the 2010 survey and both planes flying in the 2011 and 2012 surveys had only one spotter (along with a non-spotting pilot).
+Due to the retirement of the two spotting pilots involved in recent surveys, and the impossibility to replace them, one of the two planes flying in the 2010 survey and both planes flying in the 2011 to 2013 surveys had only one spotter (along with a non-spotting pilot).
 Solo spotters need to search both sides of the plane and are likely to miss more sightings than two spotters.
 In anticipation of this significant change to the survey, calibration experiments were run in parallel with the full scientific aerial survey in 2007-2009 (see Eveson et al. 2007, 2008, 2009 for details).
 The 2007 experiment served as a pilot study that led to improvements in the design of the 2008 and 2009 experiments.
 These latter experiments were designed to compare the number of SBT sightings and total estimated biomass of SBT observed by a single spotter in the calibration plane versus two spotters in the survey plane over the same area and time strata.
 Based on data from these experiments, a method for accounting for the fact that a plane with one observer makes fewer sightings than a plane with two observers was developed in Eveson et al. (2009, 2010) and refined in Eveson et al. (2011).
-These methods were applied in the 2011 analysis and again this year.
+These methods have been applied to the analysis since 2011.

-This report summarises the field procedures and data collected during the 2012 season, describes the current methods for analysing the data (highlighting any changes from the previous year), and presents results from applying these methods to the data from all survey years.
+This report summarises the field procedures and data collected during the 2013 season, describes the current methods for analysing the data (which remained the same as in the previous year), and presents results from applying these methods to the data from all survey years.

-Methods 3
+Methods

-3.1 Field procedures
+Field procedures

-The 2012 aerial survey was conducted in the GAB between 1 January and 31 March.
+The 2013 aerial survey was conducted in the GAB between 1 January and 31 March.
 As in previous surveys, two Rockwell Aero Commander 500S were chartered for the season.
 One aircraft was chartered for the full three months and a second for January and February only.
 Each plane contained one observer (spotter) and a non-spotting pilot.
-The same observers employed for the 2007 to 2011 surveys were used in the 2012 survey.
-One of these observers, however, was unavailable in February so preliminary experiments were undertaken to calibrate a new observer into the survey.
-The observer was a commercial tuna spotter who had 30 years of experience spotting SBT in the GAB for the purse seine fishery.
-The calibration work was undertaken in conjunction with the full aerial survey using protocols similar to those developed by Eveson et al. (2008; 2009) to calibrate "single spotters" into the survey.
-The data collected were not included in the analyses described below, but will be used to 'calibrate' the observer into the survey if more data are collected in the future.
+The same observers employed for the 2007 to 2012 surveys were used in the 2013 survey.

 The aerial survey followed the protocols established for the 2000 survey (Cowling 2000) and used in all subsequent surveys with respect to the area searched, plane flying height and speed, minimum environmental conditions, time of day the survey lines were flown, and data recording protocols.
 Fifteen north-south transect lines (Figure 1) were surveyed.
 A complete replicate of the GAB consists of a subset of 12 (of the 15) lines divided into 4 blocks.
-The remaining 3 lines in a replicate (either: 1, 3 and 14, or 2, 13 and 15) were not searched, as SBT abundance is historically low in these areas and surveying a subset increases the number of complete replicate of the GAB in the survey.
+In the past, the remaining 3 lines in a replicate (either: 1, 3 and 14, or 2, 13 and 15) were not searched, as SBT abundance was historically low in those areas and surveying a subset increases the number of complete replicate of the GAB in the survey.
+In recent years, however, the distribution of SBT in the GAB appears to have changed with an increase in abundance in the eastern GAB compared to the western GAB (see Eveson et al. 2012).
+Given this, lines 13, 14 and 15 were not routinely omitted on alternative replicates of the GAB.